banafsh89/Fermi-TessData-Analysis/README.md

 # BanafshAstrophysics
-Codes that I used for my astrophysics projects.
+Codes that I use for my astrophysics projects.